harshvardhaniimi/personal-website/content/about/main/index.md

 number_categories: 5 # set to zero to exclude
 show_intro: true
 intro: |
   I am currently a doctoral student of Business Analytics and Statistics at the Haslam College of Business, [the University of Tennessee](https://haslam.utk.edu/business-analytics-statistics), under the supervision of [Prof ChuanRen Liu](https://datamining.utk.edu/).
+For more than a year, I have also been a data science intern with the [Strategic Planning and Modelling team at HP Inc](https://www.wikiwand.com/en/HP_SPaM).

   Previously I earned my BA and MBA from [IIM Indore](https://www.iimidr.ac.in/academic-programmes/five-year-integrated-programme-in-management-ipm/) in April 2021.
 I was also an [ERASMUS+](https://ec.europa.eu/programmes/erasmus-plus/node_en) scholar at the [University of Latvia](https://www.lu.lv/en/) between Feb-Jun 2019.
 I completed my schooling at [Sainik School Tilaiya](https://www.sainikschooltilaiya.org/) in 2016.